Hyssop

 Part used: Herb

 As with many herbs, Hyssop has a variety of actions which act synergistically to achieve its therapeutic effect.
 The volatile oil of Hyssop is believed to be largely responsible for its therapeutic action due to its anti-spasmodic activity.
-It has traditionally been used for coughs, bronchitis, chronic catarrhal conditions & to help reduce fever.
+It has traditionally been used for coughs, bronchitis, chronic catarrhal conditions and to help reduce fever.
 It has also been used as a nervous system tonic to help calm nervous anxiety & as a gentle sedative, making it an ideal herb for children.

 Return to our Herb Profiles.